 High currents or voltages of electrical power system can not be directly fed to relays and meters.
-CT steps down rated system electric current to 1 Amp or 5 Amp similarly voltage transformer steps down system voltages to 110 V. The relays and meters are generally designed for 1 Amp, 5 Amp and 110 V.
+Current transformer steps down rated system current to 1 Amp or 5 Amp similarly voltage transformer steps down system voltages to 110 V. The relays and meters are generally designed for 1 Amp, 5 Amp and 110 V.

 CT Accuracy Class or Current Transformer Class

-Suppose you have one CT with electric current ratio 400/1 A and its protection core is situated at 500 A. If the primary electric current of the CT becomes 1000 A the secondary electric current will still be 1.25 A as because the secondary electric current will not increase after 1.25 A because of saturation.
-If actuating electric current of the relay connected the secondary circuit of the CT is 1.5 A, it will not be operated at all even fault level of the power circuit is 1000 A.
+Suppose, you have one current transformer with current ratio 400/1 A and its protection core is situated at 500 A. If the primary current of the current transformer becomes 1000 A the secondary current will still be 1.25 A as because the secondary current will not increase after 1.25 A because of saturation.
+If actuating current of the relay connected the secondary circuit of the CT is 1.5 A, it will not be operated at all even fault level of the power circuit is 1000 A.

-The degree of accuracy of a protection CT may not be as fine as metering CT but it is also expressed by CT accuracy class or simply current transformer class or CT class as in the case of metering electric current transformer but in little bit different manner.
+The degree of accuracy of a protection current transformer may not be as fine as metering current transformer but it is also expressed by current transformer accuracy class or simply current transformer class or CT class as in the case of metering current transformer but in little bit different manner.

 Theory of Current Transformer or CT

 A CT functions with the same basic working principle of electrical power transformer, as we discussed earlier, but here is some difference.
-If a electrical power transformer or other general purpose transformer, primary electric current varies with load or secondary current.
-In case of CT, primary electric current is the system electric current and this primary electric current or system electric current transforms to the CT secondary, hence secondary electric current or burden electric current depends upon primary electric current of the electric current transformer.
+If a electrical power transformer or other general purpose transformer, primary current varies with load or secondary current.
+In case of CT, primary current is the system current and this primary current or system current transforms to the CT secondary, hence secondary current or burden current depends upon primary current of the current transformer.

 In an ideal CT the primary AT is exactly is equal in magnitude to secondary AT.

-So from the above statement it is clear that if a CT has one turn in primary and 400 turns in secondary winding, if it has 400 A electric current in primary then it will have 1 A in secondary burden.
+So, from the above statement it is clear that if a CT has one turn in primary and 400 turns in secondary winding, if it has 400 A current in primary then it will have 1 A in secondary burden.

 Thus the turn ratio of the CT is 400/1 A

-But in an actual CT, errors with which we are connected can best be considered through a study of phasor diagram for a CT,
+But in an actual Current Transformer (CT), errors with which we are connected can best be considered through a study of phasor diagram for a CT,

 Is – Secondary current.